nilswikstrom/Bachelor-meteomatics/README.md

-# Bachelor-meteomatics
-For bachelor-thesis with support of NORCE Reasearch and Meteomatics
-# Code Appendix: [Master's Thesis Title]
+# Code Appendix: FREYA - Meteomatics Bachelor

 This repository contains the source code developed as part of the bachelor's thesis *"[Title]"* at The Norwegian Cyber Defense University College, submitted May 2026.
+The thesis was made in collaboration with NORCE Research and Meteomatics.

 ## Authors